Fellow Global Greens,

 When any country or corporation takes an action anywhere that destabilises the Earth support systems that move ocean currents or deliver clean air, clean water, a safe climate or maintains biodiversity, it is our responsibility to do something about it.

-How empowering would it be for both local campaigners and for Greens in Parliaments to know that on one side of the world Greens are protesting in the forests or at the nuclear or coal fired power plant, and on the other Green Parliamentarians are asking who is funding the project, where are the profits being directed, are taxes being evaded, are bribes being paid, is money being laundered, are pension funds involved or export credit agencies.
+How empowering would it be for both local campaigners and for Greens in Parliaments around the world to know that on one side of the world Greens are protesting in the forests or at the nuclear or coal fired power plant, and on the other Green Parliamentarians are asking who is funding the project, where are the profits being directed, are taxes being evaded, are bribes being paid, is money being laundered, are pension funds involved or export credit agencies.
 Why?
 Because we are all working together to stabilise the climate.
 That is where the Global Greens comes in.

 We are the only political party in the world today that has these three things in common:

-We have global reach into ninety countries;
+We have global reach into ninety countries as an organisation;

 We are United under a common Global Greens charter so that Greens whether in Rwanda, Brazil, Australia, South Korea, Canada, Germany or Fiji share the same principles of ecological integrity, social justice, peace and non violence and participatory democracy;